ademozsayin/Mate-iOS/README.md

 1. Download Xcode

-    At the moment *WooCommerce for iOS* uses Swift 5.7 and requires Xcode 14 or newer.
+    At the moment *Weather for iOS* uses Swift 5.7 and requires Xcode 14 or newer.
 Previous versions of Xcode can be [downloaded from Apple](https://developer.apple.com/downloads/index.action).

 2. Install Ruby.
 We recommend using [rbenv](https://github.com/rbenv/rbenv) to install it.
 Please refer to the [`.ruby-version` file](.ruby-version) for the required Ruby version.